TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/Introduction/Index.rst

 This document is the "published" version of the wiki page `http://wiki.typo3.org/Ts45min <http://wiki.typo3.org/Ts45min>`_ .
-For TYPO3 6.0 the whole text has been copyedited.
-Old examples were adjusted, some paths, which have changed, were updated and the screenshots refreshed.
+The document has been updated for TYPO3 CMS 6.1.

 .. _credits: